 Truly maintaining a firm understanding of the different anxiety levels is paramount to understanding anxiety as a whole.
 It can also serve as an effective indicator of what's to come and warning signs that you should be aware of.
 There are various situations that can cause anxiety to worsen or gradually dial down.
 When people are able to comprehend the different levels of anxiety, they are setting themselves up for a better understanding of emotional and mental health.

-For all intents and purposes, mild anxiety is one of the most common and least dangerous levels of anxiety.
+Mild anxiety is the most common levels of anxiety.
 Virtually everyone experiences mild anxiety at one point or another, although the good news is that this level of anxiety generally doesn't last for very long and is easy to get over.
 Some examples of situations which may trigger mild anxiety include getting lost on a floor of a big building or waiting to learn whether or not you performed well on an academic test.
 Sometimes, a degree of mild anxiety can be healthy and can motivate you into taking steps which will maximize the quality of your results.